 Inspect the floor of each step, in accordance with Clause 9 to check for any Unsuitable Material.
-Unless directed otherwise by the Administrator, incorporate the material thus excavated in embankments in accordance with Clause 14 or dispose of it as Spoil in accordance with Clause 11.
+Unless directed otherwise by the Administrator, incorporate the material thus excavated in embankments in accordance with Clause 14 or dispose of, or deposit it as Surplus Material in accordance with Clause 11.